I have a disability.

 We are so happy you’re considering Samford Abroad!

-Students who have a disability that are interested in studying abroad must have a report on file with Disability Resources.
-You may contact Disability Resources Director, Katy Goodgame.
-Without a report on file with their office, you will not be given accommodations abroad.
+Students who have a disability that are interested in studying abroad must have a report on file that is that is documented and approved with Disability Resources prior to the commitment deadline for their program.
+Contact Disability Resources Accommodations Coordinator Alyssa Snyder (email@example.com), to request possible accommodations.
+Without a report on file with their office, students will not be given accommodations abroad.

-For students already receiving accommodations, please inform Disability Resources Director, Katy Goodgame, of your decision to study abroad including where you are wanting to study and the duration of travel.
-She will be able to talk with you about considerations relating to your specific accommodations.
+Students already receiving accommodations should inform Disability Resources of their decision to study abroad including where they are wanting to study and the duration of travel.
+The Director of Disability Resources will be able to talk about considerations relating to specific accommodations.

-It is important to note that the Americans with Disabilities Act is not recognized internationally.
-It may be possible that accommodations you receive on campus will not be honored abroad.
+It is important to note that the Americans with Disabilities Act is not applied outside of the United States.
+Students are responsible to disclose any disabilities and plan for their accommodation needs.
+It may be that accommodations received on campus will not be possible abroad.

 Here are some additional considerations from Diversity Abroad: